spkcspider/spkcspider/README.md

   * harmonize punctation

 ## Later
-* maybe: move helpers and co to apps.utils
 * maybe: make quota type overridable (maybe add extra nonsaved quota: other or use 0)
 * create client side script for import (pushing to server, index token for auth?)
   * use browerside javascript?